DavidKocman36/MC-Player-Messages/README.md

 Minecraft version: 1.20

+This plugin is more suited for smaller servers just to have fun with friends.

 ## Usage

 A .jar file is available in releases.
 Just copy and paste the .jar and you are good to go.